Cone Health: Improving Outcomes for their Gold COPD Patients

 Timely follow up – Case managers were instrumental in ensuring that before discharge, patients had follow-up visits scheduled with their primary care physicians.
 These were scheduled within seven days of a patient’s discharge date (within 48 hours, if possible).
 Case managers also conducted ongoing telephonic or home-visit follow up with all patients to gauge their symptom management and any remaining educational or resource needs.

-Two-year results of the program have demonstrated a sizable impact.
+Two-year results of the program demonstrated a sizable impact.
 In 2013, Cone Health’s average COPD Gold Card patient readmissions rate was 87 percent; by 2015, this had dropped to 36 percent (a total reduction of 70 percent).
 Importantly, the approach did not require significant additional funding to implement.
 The organization assigned two existing staff project directors to lead the program’s development and implementation; educational initiatives were incorporated into the existing staff professional development structure.
 Resource investment beyond person power was minimal – and the cost savings to the health system considerable.
-The team estimates that they have avoided $14 million in health care costs as a result of the program’s implementation.
+The team estimated that they avoided $14 million in healthcare costs as a result of the program’s implementation.

 But the real achievement?
 “It’s what we’ve done for the patients,” Perkins says.
 Getting them back home to living their lives and returning to the activities that made them happiest, like mowing their lawn or being outside to enjoy the day.

 This page was reviewed on March 3, 2020 by the COPD Foundation Content Review and Evaluation Committee